 Clare has developed into a forward thinking and inclusive College which remains true to the vision of our foundress, providing a community of students and Fellows where academic excellence flourishes.
 Our Fellows continue to make significant contributions to their field and inspire and nurture our students to maximise their academic potential.

 The College continues to strive for excellence, both academically and elsewhere in College life.
-Our Buildings team work hard to improve the sustainability of our College and their work to reduce our emissions and carbon footprint has resulted in the College winning 9 gold and platinum Green Awards.
+Our Estates team work hard to improve the sustainability of our College and their work to reduce our emissions and carbon footprint has resulted in the College winning 9 gold and platinum Green Awards.
 They work closely with our award winning Catering team to reduce the environmental impact of our catering services, reducing food waste and increasing the number of vegetarian and vegan meals on offer.